 - In ancient history, the birch could well claim to be the emblem of education.
 In an era when paper was not yet known, simple Russian people who did not have the opportunity to acquire expensive parchment used birch bark for writing.
 Archaeological finds suggest a massive use of birchbark manuscripts in Russia.

-Tributes to the birch are found in Russian art, songs, poems and folk tales.
+Tributes to the birch are found in Russian art, songs and poems:

 The second part – she is going to go into the woods, cut twigs from a birch tree and make musical instruments; she will play these instruments to awaken her dear, offers him a variety of commands in a very loving way, so that he could clean himself and dress so they could go to the feast.